Mike Nifong

-Michael Byron Nifong (born September 14, 1950) is a disbarred American prosecutor who formerly served as the Durham County District Attorney.
-He was removed from this position, disbarred, and jailed following court findings concerning his conduct in the Duke lacrosse case, primarily his conspiring with the DNA lab director to withhold exculpatory DNA evidence that could have acquitted the defendants.
+Michael Byron Nifong (born September 14, 1950) is a former American attorney who was disbarred after serving as the Durham County District Attorney in North Carolina.
+He was removed from this position, disbarred, and briefly jailed following court findings concerning his conduct in the Duke lacrosse rape hoax.
+Among other wrongdoings, he was found to have conspired with the DNA lab director to withhold exculpatory DNA evidence that would have exonerated the defendants.

 Early life

-Nifong was born in Wilmington, North Carolina, and attended New Hanover High School.
+Nifong was born and raised in Wilmington, North Carolina, where he attended New Hanover High School.
 He graduated Phi Beta Kappa from the University of North Carolina at Chapel Hill (UNC) in 1971 with a degree in political science.
 He registered as a conscientious objector and participated in anti-war protests during the Vietnam War.
 After working as a teacher and social worker, Nifong returned to UNC in 1975 and earned a J.D. degree from the University of North Carolina School of Law in 1978.
 He was admitted to the North Carolina bar.

 Career

 After spending a year as a per diem assistant with the Durham County District Attorney's office, Nifong was hired on a full-time basis in 1979.
 He eventually worked his way up to chief assistant.
-Nifong was part of the prosecution team during the Michael Peterson trial.
+Nifong was part of the prosecution team during the Michael Peterson trial in 2003.

 After District Attorney Jim Hardin was appointed to a North Carolina Superior Court vacancy in 2005, Governor Mike Easley appointed Nifong to fill out the remainder of Hardin's term.
 Nifong was sworn in on April 27, 2005.
 As the Duke lacrosse case unfolded, Nifong won the Democratic primary on May 2, 2006 for Durham County District Attorney.
-He won the general election in November 2006 by a margin of only 833 votes.
+He won the general election in November 2006 by a margin of 833 votes.